Prasun Mukherjee: The Rizwanur Rahman Case

 His name hit the headlines while he attempted to endorse the reason for the mysterious death of Rizwanur Rahman, a graphic design instructor at a multimedia teaching private institute.
 Rahman was allegedly harassed by the top Kolkata Police officials just before his death on 21 September 2007.
 Mukherjee certified his death as "definitely a suicide or an accident", even before a post-mortem examination report was available.
 Rahman was a 30-year-old Muslim male from a lower-middle-class background, who married a 23-year-old wealthy Hindu woman under provisions of the Special Marriage Act, 1955; the civil law applicable for registered marriage of persons from two different communities.
 The woman's father, who was previously under scrutiny for illegal cricket betting, reportedly sought help from Mukherjee through Snehashish Ganguly, elder brother of Sourav Ganguly, a renowned cricketer in his own right.
 Snehashish is one of the Directors of the firm owned by the woman's family.
 It is said the request was for getting his daughter back under the custody of father although she was of appropriate age to marry as an adult and legally allowed to live with her husband.
-The interference between the two condenting adults took place from 31 August till the death of Rahman on 21 September 2007.
+The interference between the two consenting adults took place from 31 August till the death of Rahman on 21 September 2007.
 On 8 September, Rahman was physically separated from his wife with pressure from top police officials.
 After a fortnight of the separation, while Rahman filed a case with an NGO, and was planning to move to court, his severed body was found next to the railway tracks.

 Mukherjee attended a press conference on 23 September to endorse the supposed duty of police officials to interfere in people's personal matters.
 He remarked that "police can interfere in cases where a marriage has taken place between families who are poles apart in social standing".
 He claimed to have done such things in the past, and said he would do so in the future too.
 He also asked the press, "who else will do it?
 The Public Works Department?"

 He walked out of the said conference when asked whether he is aware of several laws regarding freedom of adult couples and protection of inter-religious marriages.
 Later, some police officials confessed that during the harassment, they were aware that Rahman was innocent of any crime, but were just carrying out orders from "the top".

 The case generated huge media outcry, and in 2011,has even been linked to the electoral defeat of the ruling government, hither-to considered invincible.